 Diet Changes Can Help Dogs With Cushing's Disease

-Dogs with Canine Cushing's Disease require a hypoallergenic, fresh diet.
-Diet changes can have a significant effect on your pet's symptoms.
-Pets with Cushing's Disease often have a long history of allergies.
-They also can frequently have elevated liver enzymes making it important not to overload the liver with excessive protein and fat.
-Veterinarians have been recommending our Canine Cushing's Disease supplement and diet program since 2005.
-Many pets have been able to eliminate the need for or substantially delay the use of medications.
+Many dogs with Cushing's Disease have a long history of allergies and/or steroid use.
+They also frequently have elevated liver enzymes, making it important not to overload the liver with excessive protein and fat.
+By feeding a low-fat, hypoallergenic novel protein diet and using home remedies for Cushing's Disease, many pet owners see a significant improvement in their dog's symptoms.
 When ordering supplements, please be sure to include the food you are feeding your pet along with health issues directly on the order form at checkout.
 We will include FREE diet suggestions on the packing slip that comes with your order.

 Need Help?
 Please email us at Support@AskAriel.com

-We understand how challenging Cushing's Disease can be for you and your pets.
+We understand how challenging Cushing's disease can be for you and your pets.
+You may be wondering how to reduce cortisol in dogs naturally.
 We are here to help.
 If you need information about a particular pet health condition and the products that can help, please email us for assistance.
-We do ask for your understanding however, as we cannot provide any consultative advice due to veterinary regulations that require a physical exam.
+We do ask for your understanding, however, as we cannot provide any consultative advice due to veterinary regulations that require a physical exam.